juliastic/ez-aoe-details/README.md

 ## Data Structure
 Data is passed as dictionary through the different classes.
 All player relevant data is stored in a `player.Player` instance.
 The players are held in their respective `analysis.Analysis` classes which are again part of `analysis.MultipleAnalyses`.
 All project relevant constants are stored in `units.py`, i.e., technologies, units and buildings.
 The data is visualised in `visualisation.AoEGraphs`.

 The replay files are parsed seperately in `analysis.Analysis` and the actions are added to their players.
+This is done by checking the ID of the action and handling it accordingly, For example, in case of a unit queue, the unit ID is parsed.
+In `player.Player`, the data is matched with its name and stored accordingly.
+Every two minutes, the data is calculated and stored in a dictionary entry:

-In `player.Player`, the relevant data for every timestamp is calculated and stored: `{0: {'units': {Economy: 0, Military: 0}, 'buildings: {Economy: 0, Military: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}}}`.
+`{0: {'units': {Economy: 0, Military: 0}, 'buildings: {Economy: 0, Military: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}}}`.

-After all analyses have been concluded, the data from all players from the same skill levels are averaged and a dictionary with relevant calculations is created in `analysis.MultipleAnalyses`: ` {'low': {120: {'units': {Economy: 4.8, Military: 0.05}, 'buildings': {Economy: 0.1, Military: 0.05, Wall: 0.0}, 'action_move_coordinates': {'x': 17.178742296106446, 'y': 24.073642806206504, 'count': 564}, 'action_unit_coordinates': {'x': 0.0, 'y': 0.0, 'count': 0}}}}`.
-The key is a specific timestamp, the subkeys store the average amount of units/action location for this timestamp.
-Count is required for the coordinate calculations since all coordinates are added and later divided by their number of occurence (key `count`).
+After all analyses have been concluded, the data from all players from the same skill levels are averaged and a dictionary with relevant calculations is created in `analysis.MultipleAnalyses`:

+` {'low': {120: {'units': {Economy: 4.8, Military: 0.05}, 'buildings': {Economy: 0.1, Military: 0.05, Wall: 0.0}, 'action_move_coordinates': {'x': 17.178742296106446, 'y': 24.073642806206504, 'count': 564}, 'action_unit_coordinates': {'x': 0.0, 'y': 0.0, 'count': 0}}}}`.

+The key is a specific timestamp, the subkeys store the average amount of TOTAL created units/buildings up to the timestamp and the action location between the last timestamp and the current one timestamp. `Count` is required for the coordinate calculations since all coordinates are added and later divided by their number of occurence (key `count`).

 In order to calculate the average research time of technologies and effective actions per minute (i.e., moving units, attacking), a similar approach is utlised.
-The average research time for all players is stored.
-In the end, the total resarch time is divided by the number of players who have research the technology: `{'eapm': {'pro': 45.921025117599676, 'high': 44.40773592782665, 'middle': 29.72721939895853, 'low': 16.29198645698805}, 'technologies': {'pro': {Economy: {Loom: 367.25, Feudal Age: 463.6, Double Bit Axe: 639.8421052631579}}}`.
+The average research time for all players is stored in seconds.
+In the end, the total resarch time is divided by the number of players who have researched the technology:

+`{'eapm': {'pro': 45.921025117599676, 'high': 44.40773592782665, 'middle': 29.72721939895853, 'low': 16.29198645698805}, 'technologies': {'pro': {Economy: {Loom: 367.25, Feudal Age: 463.6, Double Bit Axe: 639.8421052631579}}}`.

 All relevant averaging calculations happen in `analysis.MultipleAnalyses.compute_average_results_for_type()`.
 The data points are then visualised in the graphs.
-### Supported Visualisations
+## Supported Visualisations
 * Average eAPM
 * Average villagers queued over the course of a game with average age up times
 * Average villagers queued over the course of a game with key economy research